Founded Semantics and Constraint Semantics of Logic Rules

-\myparag{Russell's paradox} Russell's paradox is illustrated as the barber paradox.
-The barber is a man who shaves all those men, and those men only, who do not shave themselves, as specified below.
-The question is: Does the barber shave himself?
-That is: What is the value of \co{shave('barber',} \co{'barber')}? \begin{code} shave('barber',x) \IF man(x) \AND \NOT shave(x,x) man('barber') \end{code}
+\myparag{Russell's paradox} Russell's paradox is well known as the barber paradox.
+The barber is a man who shaves all those men, and those men only, who do not shave themselves, specified using the following fact and rule: \begin{code} man('barber') shave('barber',x) \IF man(x) \AND \NOT shave(x,x) \end{code} The question is: Does the barber shave himself?
+That is: What is the value of \co{shave('barber',} \co{'barber')}?